mistu01/mffmv11/README.md

  - Add `Emoji-` before the name of your Emoji font and put it in the `MFFM` folder.
 EG: rename `WhatsappEmoji.ttf`  to `Emoji-WhatsappEmoji.ttf`
 ## Monospace
 -  To use any `Monospace` font, add  `Mono-` before the name of your font and put it in `MFFM` folder.
 EG: rename `Firacode-Regular.ttf` to `Mono-Firacode-Regular.ttf`

+# Magisk Hide / Zygisk Denylist Hidden App Crash
+- If you hide any of your app in your `zygisk denylist` and it crashes due to the font module you just flashed created using this template.
+Then:
+- To solve this issue please follow this solution carefully.
+- Uninstall the font module first and then:
+- Download any of this packages from [HERE](https://github.com/mistu2020/mffm_v11_public/tree/main/Font%20Spoof%20Package) and flash in your `TWRP recovery` before flashing the font module in magisk.